codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 max-width="100%"
 %}

-First you need to create [a Codefresh API token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions) so that Jenkins can connect to your Codefresh account.
+First, you need to create [a Codefresh API token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions) so that Jenkins can connect to your Codefresh account.

 Once you have the token, enter it in Jenkins [as a global Credential](https://jenkins.io/doc/book/using/using-credentials/).